Songkran Festival in Thailand | Water Festival | Thai New Year |

 The day is also celebrated with water fights and pouring, but it is generally more subdued than the previous days of the festival.

-The Songkran Festival is an annual event spanning three days in Thailand, typically from April 13th-15th.
+The Songkran Festival is an annual event spanning three days in Thailand, typically from April 13th to 15th.
 It celebrates the Thai New Year, steeped in tradition and cultural significance.
 The festival is marked by throwing water, which is believed to wash away bad luck and bring good fortune for the coming year.
 This tradition has evolved into a nationwide water fight, where locals and tourists alike take to the streets with water guns and buckets, drenching each other in a friendly and joyful celebration display.

 Remember that water fights can get intense, so dressing appropriately and protecting your valuables is essential.
 Many people wear waterproof clothing and carry their belongings in waterproof bags, while some leave their valuables at home.
 Regardless of your approach, staying safe and having fun is essential!